Outdoor Projection Advice

 - Keep power cords out of the way as much as possible to avoid tripping.

-- Keep electronics away from pools & BBQs. (away from all heat & liquid sources)
+- Keep electronics away from pools & BBQs.
+(Away from all heat & liquid sources for that matter!)

 - Consult your projector owner's manual for specifications on outdoor use

-- Do not leave your equipment outside when not in use and put away once you have finished avoiding moisture/dew getting into your kit.
+- Do not leave your equipment outside when not in use and put away once you have finished avoiding moisture/dew getting into your kit and causing potential damage.